-As a conservator and art expert, Anna Bronzoni Catellani gives lectures where she talks with great passion and engagement about the conservation and restoration of paintings, about classical art, and the role of the artist over the centuries.
+As a conservator and art expert, Anna Bronzoni Catellani offers lectures in the topics of the conservation and restoration of paintings, classical art, and the role of the artist over the centuries.

-During her lectures, Anna Bronzoni Catellani explains what it means to conserve art and what must be done to retain the artistic and financial values of a work.
-It is also possible to request a lecture on a specific topic and Anna Bronzoni Catellani then tailors the lecture in accordance with the request.
+During her lectures, Anna Bronzoni Catellani explains what it means to conserve art and what must be done to retain the artistic and financial values of a art piece.
+It is also possible to request a lecture on a specific topic, tailoring in accordance with the request.

-Through her academic studies within the science of art, she pays great attention to portrait works from the time of the Renaissance until the 19th century, and to the importance of clothing as a contextual indicator of the period.
+Through her academic studies within the science of art, she pays great attention to portrait works from the time of the Renaissance until the 19th Century, and to the importance of clothing as a contextual indicator.

 “I see the sharing of my knowledge with others, not only in practical work but also though lectures, as being of great importance for the preservation of art in the world.
 If I can succeed in communicating my love for art and inspire others to feel the same way, then together we can do great things!”

 – Anna Bronzoni Catellani